Lexicon

 ORIGINAL

 Constraints that make certain kinds of interference impossible, not merely unlikely.
-The asymmetry between verification (cheap) and forgery (expensive) creates structural rather than probabilistic constraint.
-Pettit's republicanism requires that domination be ruled out, not merely deterred; unforgeable sovereignty achieves that through architecture.
+The asymmetry between verification (cheap) and forgery (expensive) creates binding constraint where probabilistic deterrence once stood.
+Pettit's republicanism insists that domination be ruled out, not merely deterred; unforgeable sovereignty achieves this through code.
 The cryptographic key is its touchstone: mathematics that does not defer to authority.

 Univalence